SciRooPlot/SciRooPlot/README.md

 After building the library, you can write your own individual plotting programs and link them against the PlotttingFramework.
 As a starting point you can copy the `example` folder to some location on your computer and follow the instructions provided in `CreatePlots.cxx`.
 This example should work out of the box, but it requires to know where the PlottingFramework library is located.
-The easisest way to define this is by putting the following line in your .bashrc or .bash_aliases:
+The easiest way to define this is by putting the following line in your .bashrc or .bash_aliases:
 ```
     source /path/to/PlottingFramework/.plotrc
 ```